 New York City is very safe, but begging and panhandling has become somewhat of a profession as it has in many large cities.
 Best advice is to ignore it and keep moving even when they are aggressive.
 Be mindful of pickpockets and don't wear flashy or expensive jewellery when riding the subway.

 Eating out is not cheap in NYC.
 Count on paying upwards of $15 for lunch and $25-30 for dinner.
-Restaurants located in and around any places frequented by tourists tend to be the most expensive, so try to get off the beaten path when you're ready to eat.
+Restaurants located near places frequented by tourists tend to be more expensive, so try to get off the beaten path when you're ready to eat.
 Another tip is to have your biggest meal of the day at lunchtime when many restaurants have a lunch special on.
 You can sometimes get the same meal as they serve at dinner for much less.

-You can use our dining guide to find good restaurants that are within walking distance of most Manhattan subway stations.
+You can use our dining guide to find good restaurants within walking distance of most Manhattan subway stations.

-If you are dining with young children you can save money by asking for an extra table setting and sharing your meal with them (portions in New York are usually generous).
+If you are dining with young children, save money by asking for an extra table setting and sharing your meal (portions in New York are usually generous).

 You should tip servers 20% to 25% if the service was good.
 Their hourly wage is low and they rely heavily on tips for their income.

-Take advantage of the many free things to do in the city some of which are listed below.
+Take advantage of the many free things to do.
+Many are listed below.

 Visit the Brooklyn Botanic Garden for free on Tuesdays and between 10am and noon on most Saturdays.

-During the summer there are many free events put on by NYC Parks including free outdoor movie nights.
+During the summer take advantage of the many free events put on by NYC Parks including free outdoor movie nights.